adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 ### Dependencies and Automatic Variables

-To demonstrate other capabilities of Make, we'll compile main to an object file and then link to make the executable instead of doing it all in one compile step.
+To demonstrate other capabilities of Make, we'll compile main to an object file and then link it to make the executable instead of doing it all in one compile step.

 Here is the command to compile main.cpp into an object file.